52147/673-final/README.md

 ### Compare layered and tiered architectures

 Layered and tiered architectures are both commonly used in software development to organize the structure of a system.
-Layered Architecture:
+ - Layered Architecture:
+  - definition:
-Layered architecture is a software architecture pattern where the system is divided into layers, where each layer represents a group of related functionality or services.
+     - Layered architecture is a software architecture pattern where the system is divided into layers, where each layer represents a group of related functionality or services.
-Each layer communicates only with the layer directly below or above it, and changes in one layer have minimal impact on other layers.
+     - Each layer communicates only with the layer directly below or above it, and changes in one layer have minimal impact on other layers.
+  - property:
-The primary goal of layered architecture is to promote separation of concerns, making the system more modular and easier to maintain.
+    - The primary goal of layered architecture is to promote separation of concerns, making the system more modular and easier to maintain.
-Tiered Architecture:
+- Tiered Architecture:
+  - definition:
-Tiered architecture, also known as multi-tier architecture, is a software architecture pattern where the system is divided into multiple tiers or layers, with each layer serving a different purpose.
+    - Tiered architecture, also known as multi-tier architecture, is a software architecture pattern where the system is divided into multiple tiers or layers, with each layer serving a different purpose.

-Each tier is responsible for a specific function and communicates with the tier above and below it.
+    - Each tier is responsible for a specific function and communicates with the tier above and below it.
+  - Type:
-The most common tiered architecture is the three-tier architecture, which includes the presentation tier, the application tier, and the data tier.
+    - The most common tiered architecture is the three-tier architecture, which includes the presentation tier, the application tier, and the data tier.
+ - property:
-The primary goal of tiered architecture is to promote scalability, making it possible to add more resources and distribute the load across multiple servers.
+    - The primary goal of tiered architecture is to promote scalability, making it possible to add more resources and distribute the load across multiple servers.
+ - Difference between layered and tiered architectures:
-In summary, the primary difference between layered and tiered architectures is their focus.
+    - In summary, the primary difference between layered and tiered architectures is their focus.
 Layered architecture focuses on separation of concerns and modularity, while tiered architecture focuses on scalability and distribution of resources.
 比較分層和分層架構